These Expensive Features Might Not Add Value To Your Property

 Many real estate experts suggest that every new feature you add to your saleable property is viable only when it fetches you thrice of what you have invested in.
 MakaaniQ lists expensive features that sellers add to their property, but, rarely get the value of the same when selling.

 Adding a swimming pool to the property is considered to be a luxury.
 For a seller who plans to fetch a high price on the property he owns, swimming pool is not the feature to add.
 An addition which costs you somewhere between Rs 5-10 lakh, depending on the size, may not be well-taken by the buyers.
 You would raise the price of the property for this feature while a homebuyer would see it as expensive to maintain.
-Moreover, they would prefer a less priced counterpart in the locality to a home with a feature that they might not need and comes as an additional burden when buying and even later.
+Moreover, they would prefer a less priced counterpart in the locality to a home with a feature that they might not need and comes as an additional burden when buying and also, after the purchase.

 Technologically advanced fixtures and fittings